Exploring the role of Leggett-Garg inequality for quantum cryptography

-If one wishes to have a \textit{LG protocol} as the temporal analogue of the CHSH protocol, then Alice and Bob have the choice of measuring two dichotomic observables $x,x^\prime$ and $y,y^\prime$ respectively, whose outcome statistics can be used to test LGI violation.
+If one wishes to have an \textit{LG protocol}, the temporal analogue of the CHSH protocol, then Alice and Bob have the choice of measuring two dichotomic observables $x,x^\prime$ and $y,y^\prime$ respectively, whose outcome statistics can be used to test LGI violation.
 After many trials, Alice announces her settings ($x$ or $x^\prime$) and Bob keeps his outcomes as-is for all cases except for the last setting ($x^\prime, y^\prime$), in which case he flips his outcome.
 This step is known as basis reconciliation.
-Here the violation of LGI (Eq. (\ref{eq:chsh})) would ensure that with high probability their data has positive correlation (i.e., is more correlated than anti-correlated).
-Then, to share an identical secure key they proceed with further classical cryptographic post-processing.
+The violation of LGI (Eq. (\ref{eq:chsh})) would ensure that with high probability their data has positive correlation (i.e., is more correlated than anti-correlated).
+To share an identical secure key they proceed with further classical cryptographic post-processing.
 As the cheat state $\rho_{AB}$ cannot violate LGI, this protocol offers a natural protection against the higher dimension attack.

-Note that such an LG protocol may seem to have the same security implications as the CHSH protocol.
-However, it is found that the temporal correlations are characterized by invasiveness which results in a weakening of the monogamy bound.
-What we mean by this is that, given sequential measurements for temporal correlations by Alice, followed by Eve and then Bob, one obtains (Appendix \ref{sec:mon})
+Note that an LG protocol obtained as the temporal analogue of the CHSH protocol \cite{AGM06} may seem to have the same security implications.
+However, we will find that the temporal correlations are characterized by invasiveness (or ``signaling'', in the framework of correlations) which results in a weakening of the monogamy bound.
+What we mean by this is that, given the sequential measurements for temporal correlations by Alice, followed by Eve and then Bob, we find (Appendix A)

 which is larger than 4, the no-signaling bound applicable to the spatial correlations \cite{Ton06}.
 The above relation implies that if Alice-Eve correlation violates LGI, then a subsequent measurement by Bob cannot establish the same amount of correlation between Alice-Bob.
-Eve's intervening measurement during the particle's transit, thus, renders Alice-Bob correlations separable (where $\sqrt{2}$ is the separable bound).
+Eve's intervening measurement during the particle's channel transit renders Alice-Bob correlations separable (where $\sqrt{2}$ is the separable bound).
 Note that if the measurements are `anchored' on $E$, then we have